 Abstract

-Keywords: adolescents, Body Mass Index, obesity, personality traits, socioeconomic status
+Keywords: adolescence, Body Mass Index, obesity, personality traits, socioeconomic status

 Word count: X

 Obesity among children and adolescents is an international public health crisis.
 In the last 40 years, the prevalence of obesity has grown from 1 in 20 American adolescents to nearly 1 in 5 (1, 2).
-Efforts to reduce the prevalence of obesity have been a high priority public health issue in the U.S. for several years (3–6), and several of the prominent social programs focused on this issue consider children and adolescents as populations that are ripe for intervention (3, 7, 8).
+Efforts to reduce the prevalence of obesity have been a high priority in the U.S. for several years (3–6), and prominent social programs focused on this issue consider children and adolescents as populations that are ripe for intervention (3, 7, 8).

 Adolescence is associated with considerable changes in body composition: all the main components of body composition increase during this period (9, 10).
 Moreover, this period is psychologically challenging.
-Many adolescents report body dissatisfaction (24-46% of females and 12-26% of males; , 11), occasionally to the point of endorsing a profound dislike of one’s own body (12).
+Many adolescents report body dissatisfaction (24-46% of females and 12-26% of males; 11), occasionally to the point of endorsing a profound dislike of one’s own body (12).
 They also experience elevated fears of weight gain, appearance and body shape concerns, and are at higher risk of developing eating disorders (13–16).

 The trend of increasing obesity prevalence, coupled with its adverse health outcomes, underscores the need for obesity prevention efforts.
 Adolescence is a vulnerable period for weight gain and most complications commonly associated with adult obesity are tied to health behaviors formed in childhood and adolescence (17).
-As such, a more informed understanding of relations among key constructs within this developmental period is crucial.
+As such, a more informed understanding of the relations among key constructs within this developmental period is crucial.

-Body mass index (BMI) – as an estimate of body fat – is a widely accepted index to determine overweight status and obesity in children, adolescents, and adults (18).
+Body mass index (BMI) – as an estimate of body fat – is often used to determine overweight status and obesity in children, adolescents, and adults (18).
 Numerous changes in BMI levels during adolescence are already well-documented, including several pointing to important sex differences, necessitating the use of age- and sex-specific reference values (19).
 The primary aim of this work is to identify and evaluate the wide range of individual differences contributing to elevated BMI across both sexes.
 There is some evidence that socioeconomic status (20, 21), personality (22), and cognitive functioning (23) are each protective factors for obesity; however, the unique and combined variance of these attributes have rarely been considered or compared.

 BMI and socioeconomic status

-The term “socioeconomic status” (SES) is an aggregate construct defined according to one’s level of resources or prestige in relation to others (24–26).
+“Socioeconomic status” (SES) is an aggregate construct defined according to one’s level of resources or prestige in relation to others (24–26).
 While the operationalization of socioeconomic status is notably inconsistent, there is a consensus that SES includes education, income, and occupational prestige (27).
 Because children and adolescents are still in school, researchers typically use measures of parental education, parental occupation, and/or household income as markers of childhood SES (28).

 The relationship between SES and BMI has been widely investigated.
 Several studies have found that obesity in children and adults in industrialized countries is negatively associated with income and education (29–32).
 The list of proposed mechanisms placing low-income children at increased risk for obesity relative to higher-income children includes the consumption of less whole meal and brown bread and fewer fresh fruits and vegetables, but more fatty milk, eggs, and meats (33, 34).
 Importantly, access to quality food is limited by proximity as much as income, as children living in food deserts suffer from higher BMI levels (35).
 The relationship between SES and BMI may be also driven by sedentary behavior, as low SES children have been found to be less physically active and spend more time using screens (36–38); children in low-SES environments are often limited in the activities available to them (31, 39–41).